Deploy and Roll Out PTC

 To deploy PTC in the required order:

-- Configure JFrog Artifactory: Create a remote repository for each ecosystem, then complete Step 2: Register repositories with Package Reroute using Update Registry Configuration (
+- Configure JFrog Artifactory: Create a remote repository for each ecosystem, ensure Curation is enabled in Artifactory, then complete Step 3: Register repositories with Package Reroute using Update Registry Configuration (

 PUT /artifactory/api/package-reroute/config/{type}) for each package type.
 PTC does not work without this API request.
 Therepo_keymust be a remote repository.
 Configure anonymous access and verify/package-rerouteas described in Configure Artifactory for PTC.
-Artifactory must be ready before ZIA redirects traffic.
-Otherwise, installs fail after interception starts. - Set up Zscaler CA and application trust on developer workstations for each client and OS in scope.
+Artifactory must be ready before the SASE redirects traffic.
+Otherwise, installs fail after interception starts. - Set up the SASE CA and application trust on developer workstations for each client and OS in scope.
 MDM is optional.
 Use your endpoint deployment approach.
-Follow Installation Script and Zscaler trust-store guidance.
+Follow Configure Workstation for PTC and your SASE trust-store guidance.
 Trust must be in place before SSL inspection is enabled.

 - Ask developers to open new terminal sessions or restart IDEs after certificate and environment-variable changes.
 Most client-specific environment variables are read when a new shell starts, and existing shells keep the old environment.

-Warning: If ZIA rules are activated before Artifactory is configured or before certificate trust works for your package clients, installs can fail with SSL errors or HTTP errors.
+Warning: If SASE redirect rules are activated before Artifactory is configured or before certificate trust works for your package clients, installs can fail with SSL errors or HTTP errors.
 New terminal sessions or an IDE restart are usually required after env updates.

 Gradual Rollout Recommendation